 A brand can become a company’s most valuable business asset.
 When effectively managed, brands don’t depreciate.
 Brands can also become a truly unmatched source of differentiation.
 There are few ways to provide inimitable differentiation today, and a brand is one of them.
 But it requires careful cultivation, a constant dedication to its health, a long-term vision, and time.

 Brands require dedication to overall well-being.
-Effective brand managers actively take care of the brand and practice preventative care.
+Effective brand managers help build a healthy brand, actively take care of the brand and practice preventative care.
 They don’t wait for sickness or an injury to assess brand health.

-Take a moment now using this checklist to think further about the current state of your brand.
+Take a moment now using this brand health checklist to think further about the current state of your brand.

 The Healthy Brand Is…

 √ Consistent – across all touch points, including the website, the sales team, the product brochure, the customer service hotline, and more.